Simulation-Software-Engineering/Lecture-Material/02_virtualization_and_containers/virtualmachines_slides.md

 ## (Some) Features of Virtual Machines

-- VM might obtain exclusive access to some of your resources
+- VM might obtain exclusive access to some of your resources.
-- Behaves (more or less) as native installation (root etc., system calls)
+- Behaves (more or less) as native installation (root etc., system calls).
 - (Strict) isolation from host operating system
 - Popular for
     - Safety critical tasks